scaleoutsean/firemox/README.md

 ![Firemox objective - naming consistency in storage resources](./images/firemox-naming-consistency-of-storage-resources.png)

 When SolidFire volumes are created it is possible to override that initial PVE + SF pattern, but I haven't tested it much because I'm opinionated about this.
 If automation is successful, volume names shouldn't matter.

+### Configuration

+See the top of firemox.ps1:

+- SolidFire API endpoint and credentials for a cluster admin with sufficient permissions to (at least) volumes
+- PVE cluster admin with sufficient permissions for storage-related operations
+- SolidFire Storage Tenant Account ID (you can create it beforehand in SolidFire UI and hard-code the ID (integer) in the script to avoid having to enter it every time)

+It is possible to leave both SolidFire and PVE passwords empty and provide them at startup.

 ### Storage on-boarding